OpenNews/srccon/proposal_guide.md

 ## Example Sessions from SRCCON 2016

 * [Illustrating Investigations: Creating compelling visuals for abstract stories](https://2016.srccon.org/schedule/#_session-illustrating-investigations).
 This fun, highly interactive, morning session let participants do something they may not normally do: pick up paper and pencil and draw!
 * [True Life: I Work Remotely](https://2016.srccon.org/schedule/#_session-remote-work).
-This was an excellent peer-to-peer experience shareing session that allowed both remotees and the remote-curious to learn from each other.
+This was an excellent peer-to-peer experience sharing session that allowed both remotees and the remote-curious to learn from each other.
 * [Let's All Be Terrible at Things Together](https://2016.srccon.org/schedule/#_session-lets-be-terrible).
 This session forced people out of their comfort zones and into collaborating around weaknesses and fears.
 * [Every day I’m juggling: Managing managers, peer expectations, and your own project ideas](https://2016.srccon.org/schedule/#_session-juggling-expectations).
 Talking to management, helping them to see things from your perspective, coaxing change out of newsrooms--it's tough to go it alone.
 This session used the "experts in the room" to help level each other up.